 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Marel reported total carbon emissions of approximately 371,744,000 kg CO2e.
 This includes Scope 1 emissions of about 8,367,000 kg CO2e, Scope 2 emissions of approximately 3,813,000 kg CO2e, and significant Scope 3 emissions totalling around 359,563,000 kg CO2e.
-Notably, the company has set ambitious climate commitments, aiming for net-zero emissions by 2040.
-Marel has also established near-term reduction targets, committing to a 20% reduction in Scope 1 and Scope 2 emissions by 2026, and a 42% reduction in absolute Scope 1 and 2 GHG emissions by 2030 from a 2021 baseline.
-Additionally, they aim to reduce Scope 3 emissions from purchased goods and services, waste generated in operations, business travel, and use of sold products by 25% by 2030, also from a 2021 base year.
-These initiatives reflect Marel's commitment to addressing climate change and reducing its carbon footprint in alignment with industry standards.
+Notably, the Scope 3 emissions are primarily driven by the use of sold products, which accounts for about 249,072,000 kg CO2e.
+Marel has set ambitious climate commitments, aiming for net-zero emissions by 2040.
+This long-term target encompasses all scopes of emissions.
+In the near term, Marel has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030, using 2021 as the baseline year.
+Additionally, the company aims to cut Scope 3 emissions from purchased goods and services, waste generated in operations, business travel, and use of sold products by 25% by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Marel's commitment to addressing climate change effectively.
+The emissions data and reduction targets are cascaded from Marel hf., the parent company, ensuring a unified approach to sustainability across the organisation.

 Access structured emissions data, company-specific emission factors, and source documents